 The idea of vet school is enough to strike fear in the hearts of aspiring veterinarians.
-This demanding educational journey determines your success or failure in the field of veterinary medicine.
+The Pre-Veterinary Medicine journey determines your success or failure in the field of veterinary medicine.

-You want to give yourself the best chance at achieving your dreams, so you’ve considered majoring in Pre-Veterinary Medicine.
-But, what is Pre-Veterinary Medicine?
+You want to give yourself the best chance at achieving your dreams, so you’ve considered majoring in veterinary studies.
+But, what is this field of study?
 Will this degree increase your chances of acceptance to vet school?
-Is Pre-Veterinary Medicine right for you?
+Is it right for you?

 The best way to prepare for graduate school is to decide your career path early.
 Use your high school career to gain basic knowledge in classes like biology and chemistry.
 These courses follow you throughout vet school and through your career as a veterinarian.
 The best way to become proficient in these subjects is through consistent practice.